-Why have Plastic Surgery?
+Why Have Plastic Surgery?

-During the decision making process, the positive health benefits to be obtained usually take a back seat to just “looking better”.
+During the decision-making process, the positive health benefits to be obtained usually take a back seat to just “looking better”.

-When we take into account these various aspects of Health, then you can see that the various forms of Plastic Surgery can and do have a definite positive impact on the patient’s health.
+When we take into account these various aspects of your health, then you can see that the various forms of Plastic Surgery can and do have a definite positive impact on the patient’s health.

 This is a pleasant thought, but given the below items, there is a good chance that Plastic Surgery can, in fact, add years to the life of some patients.

 - Self-Esteem is probably the most valuable of all of the health benefits to be derived from Plastic Surgery.
 How the patient feels about him/herself and how they see themself adding value to the world greatly improves when they feel better about how they look.
 They will tend to get out more, engage more, do better at work, do better at life!

-- Breast Reduction can have a dramatic impact on a woman’s posture and almost always results in relief from neck, shoulder and back pain.
+- Breast Reduction can have a dramatic impact on a woman’s posture and almost always results in relief from neck, shoulder, and back pain.

 - Breast Reduction can also improve a woman’s tolerance for exercise, enabling her to take advantage of exercise regimens she was unable to participate in previously

-- Rhinoplasty can include repairs to the patient’s deviated septum, thereby enabling better oxygen flow, easier breathing and a better night’s sleep for the patient and the patient’s spouse as this procedure usually drastically reduces snoring.
+- Rhinoplasty can include repairs to the patient’s deviated septum, thereby enabling better oxygen flow, easier breathing, and a better night’s sleep for the patient and the patient’s spouse as this procedure usually drastically reduces snoring.

-- Any kind of fat loss or fat reduction decreases the risk of diabetes, heart conditions and a host of other maladies.
+- Any kind of fat loss or fat reduction decreases the risk of diabetes, heart conditions, and a host of other maladies.

-- It is important to note here the Liposuction, Tummy Tucks and Breast Reduction are not intended to remove large amounts of fat but rather to target stubborn areas.
+- It is important to note here the Liposuction, Tummy Tucks, and Breast Reduction are not intended to remove large amounts of fat but rather to target stubborn areas.
 However, any fat loss will help as described above.

 - Patients with drooping eyelids can have this problem rectified by having Blepharoplasty, or eyelid surgery.
 This often results in improved vision and can even solve dry eye problems.

-Give the above, what are the 9 ways Plastic Surgery can improve your health?
+Given the above, what are the 9 ways Plastic Surgery can improve your health?

 Plastic Surgery can improve your Self-Esteem